Geographic Segmentation Explained With 5 Examples

 Geographical parameters by which to segment

 Getting the obvious out of the way.
 Segmenting by location gives you a lot of options.
-It could be a city, a town, different countries, or even a different continent.
+It could be a city, a town, different countries, or even a continent.
 This can also be used to identify a new geographic location your business may wish to expand into.

 Do you think they are buying winter tires in Dubai?
 Segmenting by climate helps you identify areas where the climate is appropriate for your product or service.